seykron/cv/src/cv.en.markdown

 ## About me

-I am a software engineer with more than fifteen years of experience in the software industry.
-I am a senior developer specialized in web applications.
-I developed web sites, classic request/response applications, rich applications with heavy UX and components, backend services, infrastructure services like queues and caches, business intelligence and data processing applications, among others.
+I am a software engineer with almost twenty years of experience in the software industry.
+I am a senior developer specialized in web applications and distributed systems.
+I developed web sites, classic request/response applications, rich applications with heavy UX and components, backend services, infrastructure services like queues and caches, business intelligence and data processing applications, biometrics systems, among others.
 I worked with different architectures such as web services (SOAP), microservices (REST), web sockets, classic request/response (MVC, streaming), among others.
 I have experience with third party APIs and data sources integration.

 Regarding backend development, I worked with several stacks and frameworks in PHP, Java, Scala, Kotlin and NodeJS.
-Some problems I have solved are user and API authentication (SAML, OIDC), session management, transactions, data access, free text search, asynchronous services interoperability, static resources management and compression (JavaScript, CSS, images, videos, etc.), language support, geolocalization, processing and data clustering, content storage, application and data security, third party services integration, among others.
+Some problems I have solved are user and API authentication (SAML, OIDC), session management, transactions, data access, free text search, distributed services interoperability, static resources management and compression (JavaScript, CSS, images, videos, etc.), multi-language support, geolocalization, data clustering and processing, content storage, application and information security, third party services integration, biometric hardware integration, resiliency and scalability, among others.

 Regarding frontend development, I think software design and architecture is more important than mastering specific frameworks.
 Some problems I have solved are the